k0T0z/gsoc24-blog/_posts/2024-05-16-google-summer-of-code-2024-bonding-period.markdown

 This blog post is related to my Google Summer of Code 2024 project: [Procedural Fragment Shader Generation Using Classic Machine Learning][my-google-summer-of-code-2024-project].

-After installing Arch Linux, I can build RGM, just to do something in this period.
-Of courcse, it won't run from the first time and I am gonna leave the error here for future reference:
+After installing Arch Linux, I plan to build RGM as a productive task during this period.
+Naturally, it won't run successfully on the first attempt, so I'll document the error here for future reference:

 ```bash
     [ 76%] Linking CXX executable emake